MouseSavers.com - Great deals on all things Disney!

 Outside of Disney property, there are some excellent options:

-Are vacation homes or "villas" a good bet when visiting Walt Disney World?
+Are vacation homes a good bet when visiting Walt Disney World?

-There are dozens of companies and hundreds of individual homeowners out there on the Internet offering rental vacation homes (also called "villas") in the Orlando area.
-I get many questions about this option, which on the surface sounds like an appealing way for families (particularly larger families) to save some money on accommodation.
+There are dozens of companies and hundreds of individual homeowners out there on the Internet offering rental vacation homes (sometimes called “villas”) in the Orlando area.
+We get many questions about this option, which on the surface sounds like an appealing way for families (particularly larger families) to save some money on accommodation.

-This is a controversial subject and I have received a ton of email from people who have rented vacation homes.
-Overall, I don't see much of a pattern: emails regarding vacation homes tend to run 50-50 pro and con.
-Some people are extremely enthusiastic about their experiences with vacation home rentals and have reported to me that they were very happy with this option.
-(Sadly, when I've followed up on some of the glowing letters I've received on the subject, I learned a few were sent by "shills" who own or manage such homes.)
-I've received about an equal number of letters from renters who have been extremely disappointed with the experience.
+This is a controversial subject and we have received a ton of email from people who have rented vacation homes.
+Overall, we don’t see much of a pattern: emails regarding vacation homes tend to run 50-50 pro and con.
+Some people are extremely enthusiastic about their experiences with vacation home rentals and have reported to us that they were very happy with this option.
+(Sadly, when we’ve followed up on some of the glowing letters we’ve received on the subject, we learned a few were sent by “shills” who own or manage such homes.)
+We’ve received about an equal number of letters from renters who have been extremely disappointed with the experience.

-I have decided not to feature rental vacation homes on MouseSavers.com.
-That's partly because of the mixed reports I've had from readers, but it's mainly because I have done considerable in-person research on vacation homes.
-Without identifying myself or revealing my connection with MouseSavers.com, I have viewed a lot of homes and had extensive conversations with property managers and individual owners.
+We have decided not to feature rental vacation homes on MouseSavers.com.
+That’s partly because of the mixed reports we’ve had from readers, but it’s mainly because we have done considerable in-person research on vacation homes.
+Without identifying ourselves or revealing our connection with MouseSavers.com, we have viewed a lot of homes and had extensive conversations with property managers and individual owners.
 Some of the homes were much nicer than others.
-However, I came away from my research feeling uncomfortable with recommending any particular company or individual.
+However, we came away from our research feeling uncomfortable with recommending any particular company or individual.

-Don't count on the "10 minute" drives to Walt Disney World that all of the vacation home rental companies seem to advertise.
-The drives are usually more like 20-30 minutes in normal traffic.
+Don’t count on the “10 minute” drives to Walt Disney World that all of the vacation home rental companies seem to advertise.
+From the south of Disney World, where these homes are generally located, the traffic in the morning towards the parks is out of this world (and similarly bad in the evening going the other way).
+The drives are usually more like 20-40 minutes in normal traffic.
 (You might be able to get to Disney World in 10 minutes from some of the homes in the middle of the night, if you hit all the lights.)
+Broadly speaking, we avoid anything that is more than a block or two further south than Irlo Bronson Highway (US-192), and that excludes the vast majority of the rental homes in Osceola County.

 Are there any pet-friendly hotels in Orlando?